Saivarun99/Tip_calculator/README.md

 # Tip_calculator
-Coded a basic Tip calculator app completely in HTML, CSS and Vanilla Javascript without using any libraries.
+Coded a basic Tip calculator app completely in HTML, CSS and Vanilla Javascript without using any libraries,

 TIP_CALCULATOR DEMO AND PREVIEW :